Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/integration_guide/services/tfm_ps_integration_guide.rst

 ******************************
 Current PS Service Limitations
 ******************************
+- **Asset size limitation** - An asset is stored in a contiguous space in a block/sector.
+Hence, the maximum asset size can be up-to the size of the data block/sector.
+Detailed information about the maximum asset size can be found in the section `Maximum asset size` below.

 - **Fragmentation** - The current design does not support fragmentation, as an asset is stored in a contiguous space in a block.
-This means that the maximum asset size can only be up-to a block size.
-Detailed information about the maximum asset size can be found in the section `Maximum asset size` below.
   Each block can potentially store multiple assets.
   A delete operation implicitly moves all the assets towards the top of the block to avoid fragmentation within block.
 However, this may also result in unutilized space at the end of each block.

-- **Asset size limitation** - An asset is stored in a contiguous space in a block/sector.
-Hence, the maximum asset size can be up-to the size of the data block/sector.
-Detailed information about the maximum asset size can be found in the section `Maximum asset size` below.

 - **Non-hierarchical storage model** - The current design uses a non-hierarchical storage model, as a filesystem, where all the assets are